 Do you have OCD?
 Do you like to count things?
 If so, you’re in luck!
-In this blog post, we will discuss everything you need to know about OCD counting.
-We’ll cover the different types of counting compulsions, as well as some tips for overcoming them.
-We’ll also provide a few resources that can help you get started on your journey to recovery.
+In this blog post, we will discuss what exactly OCD counting is.
+And, also cover the various symptoms that you should know, as well as some tips for overcoming them.
+Moreover, we’ll also provide a few self-help strategies that can help you get started on your journey to recovery.
 So, if you’re ready to learn more about OCD counting, keep reading!

 What Is OCD Counting?